ernestoittig/xod/README.md

 refers broadly to a specification used to validate and transform any value, from a simple number to a complex nested object.

 Xod provides a functional API.
-The default schemas have no side effects and use only immutable state.
+The default schemata have no side effects and use only immutable state.

 Xod is also extensible.
 Apart from using the helper schemata provided, one can